"Northwest Passage", Wauquiez Gladiateur 33 Sailboat

 Northwest Passage has a sail inventory of full-batten mainsail with two deep reefs, No. 1 135 genoa, No. 2 working jib, No. 3 Hasse Sails small jib on pendant for heavier air, and a large asymmetric spinnaker with snuffer for light air.

-Among Northwest Passage's amenites are rear perch seats that I designed and built and provide a good view when sailing or motoring in light air, and which expand the seating capacity for taking people day-sailing.
+Among Northwest Passage's amenities are the stern perch seats that I designed and built.
+They provide a good view when motoring or sailing in light air, and expand the seating capacity for taking people day-sailing.

-For further information on the Wauqueiz Gladiateur 33 see:
+For further information on the Wauquiez Gladiateur 33 see: